BTLE Adapter ATR833 - VFRnav ...how it works

 (if nothing is found here, see Troubleshooting below)

-• Settings → Devices → Device Connections → # Connected no …should read “yes” here.
-(Attention!
-Until version 4.11.0 please ignore the status)
+• Settings → Devices → Device connections → # Connected no …this should say “yes”.
+(Note! currently up to version 4.11.0 please ignore the status)

-Here you can decide whether to transmit the frequency immediately as the active frequency – or – as the frequency to the radio’s standby mode.
+Here you can decide whether to transfer the frequency directly as the active frequency -or- as the frequency into the radio’s standby mode.
 (Matter of preference)

-Note: these settings do not need to be performed again later, unless you want to change something, e.g. regarding active/passive frequency.
+Note: you don’t need to perform these settings later.
+Unless you want to change something, e.g. regarding active/passive frequency.

 1. Working with VFRnav

-…here the transmission was set to the standby frequency.
+…here the transfer was set to the standby frequency.

-Note: if the BTLE adapter is set up correctly, the aerodrome frequency will appear as a button with light blue text.
+Note: if the BTLE adapter is actively set up, the airfield frequency appears as a button with light-blue text.
 If the adapter is not set up correctly, the frequency appears as usual in VFRnav.

-Now switched the transmission to the active frequency.
+Now switched the transfer to the active frequency.

 1. Troubleshooting

-If the BTLE adapter is not detected, other BT devices within range could be a possible source of error.
-For example, on the latest Stratux systems, BT is enabled by default.
-Those experienced should, for example, connect from Windows using the tool PuTTY to the Stratux via ssh and, in the file: /boot/firmware/config.txt
+If the BTLE adapter is not recognised, other Bluetooth devices in range can be a possible source of error.
+For example, on recent Stratux systems BT is enabled by default.
+If you know what you’re doing you can, for example, connect from Windows to the Stratux via ssh using the tool Putty and edit the file: /boot/firmware/config.txt

-add the entry or remove the # sign before dtoverlay:
+to add the entry or remove the # character before dtoverlay:

 dtoverlay=disable-bt

 Attention!
-If you use functions on the Stratux via BT then of course that will not work.
+If you use functions on the Stratux via BT then of course that won’t work.

-However, since the connection to the Stratux is typically established via WLAN Connect, you should be able to make the above entry.
+But since the connection setup with the Stratux usually occurs via WLAN Connect, you should be able to set the above-mentioned entry.

-Possible sources of error can of course be a weak battery (tests when the engine is not yet running).
-(Well …this should be addressed anyway.)
+Possible causes of error can of course be a weak battery (tests when the engine is not yet running). (well … this should be remedied anyway.

 I hope my tips and explanations were helpful to you.
 The adapter works perfectly for me.
 (ATR833)